Rooms & Suites

 Classic sophistication meets contemporary local and global menus from Europe’s most celebrated chefs, including Michelin-star-rated Andreas Caminada.

-Eight on-site bars and restaurants include Andreas Caminada’s Michelin-starred IGNIV, Japanese-Peruvian Matsuhisa
+13 on-site bars and restaurants include Jason Atherton's Dine-and-Dance Concept at King's Social House, Japanese-Peruvian Matsuhisa

 and the Renaissance Bar for after-dinner drinks.